plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-26-contour-plot-excel.md

       img: "![Final Plot](http://images.plot.ly/excel/contour-plots/thumb-contour-plot-in-excel.jpg)"
  - title: Export & Share
    sub-steps:
-    - copy: "Download an image of your Plotly graph by clicking EXPORT on the toolbar."
+    - copy: "You can also export a static image of your plotly graph.
+Download an image of your Plotly graph by clicking EXPORT on the toolbar."
       img: "![Export](http://images.plot.ly/excel/contour-plots/export-image.jpg)"
     - copy: "To add the chart inside an excel sheet, click where you want to insert the picture inside Excel.
 On the INSERT tab inside Excel, in the ILLUSTRATIONS group, click PICTURE.
 Locate the Plotly graph image that you downloaded and then double-click it."
       img: "![Plot in Excel](http://images.plot.ly/excel/contour-plots/excel-contour-plot.jpg)"